isi-usc-edu/programming-challenge-fall23/README.md

 # Future Improvements:-
 1. Improving UI
 2. Adding more levels of security and a well maintained backend system, as current data is being stored in sessionstorage due to given scope of the project.
+3. Having a customized emailing template and a custom email sending function rather than using EmailJs.

 # Getting Started with Create React App